Nellie McClung: Early life

 McClung was born Nellie Letitia Mooney on 20 October 1873 in Chatsworth, Ontario, the youngest of six children of John and Letitia Mooney (née McCurdy).
 Her father had acquired 60 ha of property in Chatsworth, but the soil was not of good quality and the family struggled to make ends meet.
 In 1880, when Nellie was seven, they moved to the Souris River valley, two hundred kilometers west of Winnipeg.
 Nellie graduated from the Manitoba Normal School when she was sixteen.
 After receiving her teaching certificate, she acquired a teaching position in Hazel, Manitoba, earning a salary of $40 a month.
 After teaching for eighteen months in Hazel, she moved to Manitou.

 While teaching in Manitou, she boarded with the McClung family.
-She was captivated with Mrs. Annie E. McClung, a suffragist and provincial president of the Woman's Christian Temperance Union.
+She was captivated by Mrs. Annie E. McClung, a suffragist and provincial president of the Woman's Christian Temperance Union.
 Nellie stated that Mrs. McClung was the only woman she had met that she would like as a mother-in-law.
 Nellie married Mrs. McClung's son, Robert Wesley, in August 1896.
 They had five children between 1897 and 1911.
 She was involved in many local organizations, including the WCTU, the Methodist Ladies' Aid, the Epworth League, and the Home Economics Association.